ManashviCode/Pet_Palace/README.md

 - **TypeScript**

-AND Entity Framework Core.
-The project serves as a platform to collect and manage pet details such as title, brand....etc.
+The project serves as a platform to collect and manage pet Store items details such as title, brand....etc.

 Also we've completed following sections within this simple CRUD application.